duanegoodner/lstm_adversarial_attack/README.md

 In the current work, we focus on:

 * A streamlined data preprocessing package for 10x faster conversion from database query outputs to the tensor inputs used by the model.
 * A GPU-compatible adversarial attack algorithm that allows attacks to run on batches of samples
 * Hyperparameter tuning of the LSTM to improve predictive performance
 * Hyperparameter tuning of the Attack module to discover adversarial perturbations with greater sparsity and smaller magnitude than the adversarial examples reported in the original paper

+Dataset and model details are described further in [file link] from a complete run through the project data pipeline.

 ## How to run this project

+This section contains instructions on how to set up a development environment to run the project code.
+(These steps are not necessary if you just want to review the results in the completed Jupyter notebook [link])

 ### 1. Requirements